 MCX User: A user of MCX Service, who can use an MCX UE to participate in MCX Services.

+Merged MCX Ad hoc Group Emergency Alert: The union of MCX Users of two groups into a new temporary group for sending an Emergency Alert.

+Merged MCX Ad hoc Group Communication: The union of MCX Users of two groups into a new temporary group for the duration of a communication.

 Mission Critical: Quality or characteristic of a communication activity, application, service or device, that requires low setup and transfer latency, high availability and reliability, ability to handle large numbers of users and devices, strong security and priority and pre-emption handling.

 Mission Critical Applications: Generic communication applications with mission critical characteristics, traditionally encompassing push-to-talk voice (MCPTT), real-time video (MCVideo) and real-time data (MCData).